Nurses return to work at University of Chicago Medical Center following strike

-CHICAGO (WLS) -- Thousands of nurses who went on strike at the University of Chicago Medical Center head back to work Wednesday morning.
+CHICAGO (WLS) -- Thousands of nurses who went on strike at the University of Chicago Medical Center went back to work Wednesday morning.

-Some nurses attempted to return to work Saturday but were turned away from hospitals.
+The nurses cheered as they walk back into the hospital for the first time since they went on strike last week.

+The nurses hit the picket line after contract negotiations broke down with the hospital.

 Last Friday, 2,200 members of National Nurses Organizing Committee/National Nurses United agreed to a 24-hour strike after contract negotiations broke down, however hospital officials said temporary replacement nurses needed a five-day guarantee to work through Tuesday.